This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 For the pastry cream

 - In a 4-quart saucepan, combine the egg yolks, sugar, salt, whole milk, and cornstarch.
 Whisk to combine and set over medium-low heat.
-Continue to whisk until thick and just beginning to bubble, 5-8 minutes.4 egg yolks, ¼ cup sugar, ¼ tsp salt, 1 cup whole milk, 1 ½ tbsp cornstarch
+Continue to whisk until thick and just beginning to bubble, 5-8 minutes.4 egg yolks, ¼ cup granulated sugar, ¼ tsp kosher salt, 1 cup whole milk, 1 ½ tbsp cornstarch

 - Remove from the heat, and add the vanilla bean paste and butter.
 Whisk until smooth.
-Pour into a bowl, press plastic wrap directly on top of the pastry cream, and store in the refrigerator until well chilled, 2 hours.1 ½ tsp vanilla bean paste, 2 tbsp butter
+Pour into a bowl, press plastic wrap directly on top of the pastry cream, and store in the refrigerator until well chilled, 2 hours.1 ½ tsp vanilla bean paste, 2 tbsp unsalted butter

 For the frosting

 - In the bowl of an electric mixer, combine the egg whites, sugar, cream of tartar, and salt.
 Whisk to combine over barely simmering water.
-Continue to whisk until the sugar is dissolved and the temperature of the egg whites reaches 160°F.3 large egg whites, 1 cup sugar, ¼ tsp cream of tartar, ¼ tsp salt
+Continue to whisk until the sugar is dissolved and the temperature of the egg whites reaches 160°F.3 large egg whites, 1 cup granulated sugar, ¼ tsp cream of tartar, ¼ tsp kosher salt

 - Remove from the heat and whip on medium speed slowly, increasing to high until the meringue becomes glossy, stiff, and room temperature, 7-10 minutes.
 The meringue needs to be at room temperature and not warm before adding any butter or the butter will melt.

 - Once the meringue is at room temperature, add the vanilla bean paste and almond extract.
 With the mixer running on medium speed, add the butter 1 tbsp at a time, allowing to incorporate after each addition.
-Once all the butter is added, the frosting should be thick, silky, and creamy.2 tsp vanilla bean paste, ½ tsp almond extract, 24 tbsp butter
+Once all the butter is added, the frosting should be thick, silky, and creamy.2 tsp vanilla bean paste, ½ tsp almond extract, 24 tbsp (3 sticks) unsalted butter

 To assemble the cake